HugoBlox/theme-academic-cv/CODE_RULES.md

 ## <a name="blog"></a> Create/Edit a Blog Post

-To create a blog/news article,
+To create a blog/news article automatically or manually,

 ### Automatically